Xifip/Babble-Social-Media-Platform/README.markdown

 Copyright (c) 2011 Lloyd Chan

 This is basic Social Media platform by Lloyd Chan.
+In essence, it
+is a Twitter-like site that is growing through the addition of
+new and hopefully unique features that will make it suitable to act
+as a base social media platform.
+It also has a mobile iPhone client
-It is a project created by customising Mihael Hartl's basic Twitter clone.
-Anyone interested in using this code or adding to it should do so :)
+called Babble-mobile.
+Anyone interested in using this code or
+adding to it should do so :)

 Permission is hereby granted, free of charge, to any person
 obtaining a copy of this software and associated documentation
 files (the "Software"), to deal in the Software without